Join us at Big Data LDN 2025 on 24-25 September (at Olympia London)!

 On the other hand, unification aims to align these data in a uniform format, favoring efficient analysis and use of all data.
 This data can then be used in any tool, regardless of its original source.
 For example, CRM data can be used directly in an advertising platform.

 Using a CDP to build this customer view subsequently makes it easy to comply with regulations (GDPR, CCPA in particular) and respect the confidentiality of personal data.
-Consent data is centralized and stored, simplifying its management.
+Consent data is centralised and stored, simplifying its management.

-Analysis and enrichment of customer data
+Analysis and enrichment of your customer data

 Artificial Intelligence and Machine Learning are now crucial for uncovering these insights from a vast dataset.
 They reveal hidden patterns and trends from an already comprehensive and up-to-date customer database.